mdabidullah/lumensuite/packages/docs/guide/adapter.md

 }
 ```

-Methods `fromDocSnapshot`, `fromBlockSnapshot`, `fromSliceSnapshot` are used to convert the data from the BlockSuite Snapshot to the target format.
-Methods `toDocSnapshot`, `toBlockSnapshot`, `toSliceSnapshot` are used to convert the data from the target format to the BlockSuite Snapshot.
+Methods `fromDocSnapshot`, `fromBlockSnapshot`, `fromSliceSnapshot` are used to convert the data from the LumenSuite Snapshot to the target format.
+Methods `toDocSnapshot`, `toBlockSnapshot`, `toSliceSnapshot` are used to convert the data from the target format to the LumenSuite Snapshot.

 Method `toSliceSnapshot` can return `null` if the target format cannot be converted to a slice using this adapter.
 It enables some components like clipboard to determine whether the adapter can handle the data.
 If not, it will try other adapters according to the priority.